-Anthony Vanky is a researcher and partner strategist at the MIT Senseable City Lab, and a PhD student in Urban Studies and Planning at the Massachusetts Institute of Technology.
 Anthony holds prior degrees from the MIT and Tulane University.
-Trained as an urban designer and architect, he has worked on projects across the United States, and his design work has been exhibited widely, including at the Venice Architectural Biennale, the Dutch Design Week, Gwangju Design Biennale, and New Orleans DesCours.
+Trained as an urban designer and architect, he has worked on projects across the United States, and his design work has been exhibited widely, including at the Venice Biennale, the Dutch Design Week, the Gwangju Design Biennale, and New Orleans DesCours.
 He previously served in national leadership capacities on each of the five governing organization of the architecture profession in the United States, including the American Institute of Architects (AIA), and has launched two non-profit advocacy organizations which are still active today.